rublaman/rublaman/README.md

 <br/>
 <br/>

-👋 Welcome to my GitHub!
-I'm a data engineer specializing in cloud environments.
-My experience spans the entire data lifecycle, from extraction from various sources, transformation through streaming and batch pipelines, and ingestion into data lakes and data warehouses for further use.

-I'm constantly immersed in learning and development.
-This GitHub profile serves as a platform where I create repositories to practice and improve my technical skills.
-Feel free to explore and connect 😃 - collaboration fuels continuous improvement! 🚀
+Welcome to my GitHub! 👋

+I'm a Data Engineer specializing in cloud environments with extensive experience across banking, energy, and insurance sectors.

+Throughout my career, I've focused on designing and implementing data infrastructures that balance robustness with scalability, always tailored to meet specific business needs.
+My work typically spans the entire data lifecycle:

+- Comprehensive analysis of diverse data sources 📊
+- Development of efficient extraction and transformation processes 🔄
+- Architecture and deployment of data lakes and warehouses 🗄️
+- Engineering both streaming and batch processing pipelines 📈
+- Performance optimization of data ingestion, processing, and storage systems ⚙️

+This repository serves as both a portfolio and a workspace where I develop solutions to complex data challenges.
+The projects here reflect my approach to solving real-world problems I've encountered across different industries.

+I'm open to professional collaborations that push the boundaries of data engineering.
+If you're working on something innovative in this space, please reach out to discuss potential opportunities. 🤝

+---

+*Thank you for visiting my profile.
+I look forward to connecting with fellow professionals in the field.* 💼

+---

+*Thank you for visiting my profile.
+I look forward to connecting with fellow professionals in the field.*

 ## Languages and Tools
 <div align="center">